|Princess Beatrice of Saxe-Coburg and Gotha, Hereditary Prince Alfred of Saxe-Coburg and Gotha and his then fiancee, Duchess Elsa of Württemberg|

 In 1891, Vera inherited a large fortune from her uncle Karl, the King of Württemberg.
 Arranging a good marriage for both her daughters was important, and she and her cousin, Marie Alexandrovna, certainly championed and encouraged a marriage between their children.
 Elsa would become the wife of the future Duke of Saxe-Coburg and Gotha and the Duke of Edinburgh.
 She would be marrying the grandson of Queen Victoria.

 On paper, the match was made in heaven.
-Reality was another matter.
+The reality was another matter.

 But by 1895, young Affie's health was severely diminished, physically and mentally.
 He was not a candidate for marriage, and both families soon realized this, and the engagement, made with little fanfare, was ended rather quietly, and without an official announcement.
 There is no doubt that the engagement was ended when Vera realized that Affie's condition was not conducive to a marriage.